DivyamAgg24/LofiZen/README.md

 - **TypeScript** – Ensures type safety and better development experience.
 - **Tailwind CSS** – For sleek and responsive UI design.
 - **YouTube Iframe API** – For streaming lofi music.

-## Future Improvements 🚀
-- 📝 **Local Storage To-do list** – Move the to-do list to local storage so that it retains the tasks on refresh

 ## License 📜
 This project is open-source and available under the [MIT License](LICENSE).